 Administrators, teachers, and media specialists will be familiar with the language policy as a working document and will undergo professional development in the field of language learning and ELL support.

-Teachers will implement strategies to support students’ acquisition of a second language
+Teachers will implement strategies to support students’ acquisition of a second language.

 Teachers will meet regularly to discuss the success of those strategies.